FranMacedo/matrizenergia/README.md

 # matrizenergia

-Dashboard of Water Flow in Lisbon.
-Drinking Water, Waste Water and Water Balance.
+Dashboard of Energy Consumption in Lisbon.

 ## SETUP